How Does Laser Hair Removal Work?

 How Many Laser Hair Removal Treatments Are Needed?

-There are three cycles of hair growth: growth phase, resting phase and catagen phase.
+There are three cycles of hair growth: growth phase, resting phase, and catagen phase.
 Laser has a removal effect on hair that contains more melanin in the growth phase, but has a relatively weak therapeutic effect on hair in the catagen and resting phases.
 Hair in the same area will be in different growth cycles, and hair in different areas will have different growth cycles, so you need multiple treatments to achieve the desired effect.

 The number of treatments varies for different body parts and is directly proportional to the efficacy.
-For example, the first laser hair removal session can remove about 30% of the hair.
+For example, the first laser diode hair removal session can remove about 30% of the hair.
 After two treatments, 40% to 50% of the hair is removed, and after three treatments, 60% to 80% of the hair is eliminated.

 What Is the Interval Between Laser Diode Hair Removal?